 The alternation of slow and fast here may be seen to nod in the direction of Ravel’s infamous Scarbo, the malevolent anthropomorphic goblin encountered in the third and final movement of the composer’s Gaspard de la Nuit.
 Similarly, the actual piano writing in Thalassa bears obvious debt to the same source, although no 24-year-old could hope to match such an exalted model in subtlety or sophistication and, accordingly, no such claims are made.
 As far as evocation of the sea is concerned, my later piece Hunt’s Bay (1994) might be seen as an attempt at the same kind of thing, made by a slightly older and wiser composer working on a somewhat more compressed and pragmatic scale.
 There, a greater fluidity and harmonic ellipsis is evident.
 Thalassa currently remains in manuscript, awaiting its creator’s editorial attention at some unspecified date in the future.
 I recall that it was submitted unsuccessfully to a panel of the SPNM in the mid-1980s, eliciting an anonymous comment from that ‘its harmonic language needs to become either simpler or (preferably) a great deal more complicated’.
 Perceptive as this seems to me in 2017, it is unlikely to happen now!
 Instead, I remain content for the work to be available to an interested few, should they prove to exist, and for it to stand as a record of the fledgling composer I was in 1982.

-In 1983 a competition success led to one of my other piano solo works being studio-recorded non-commercially by my distinguished mentor and piano teacher, Hamish Milne.
+In 1983 a competition success led to one of my other piano solo works being studio-recorded non-commercially by my distinguished mentor and piano teacher, the late and much-lamented Hamish Milne.
 Three days were set aside for this, but – consummate professional that he was and remains – he completed the task to his own satisfaction in a few hours.
 I therefore had two days at my disposal but nothing obvious with which to fill them.
 So I went away for the first day and learned Thalassa as best I could, then came back on the third day and recorded it myself.
-I have long since grown out of the piece itself, but when I look back I feel the playing came out better than might have been expected, notwithstanding some inevitable rough edges.
+I have long since grown out of the piece itself, but when I look back I feel that the playing of this daunting virtuoso score came out better than might have been expected, notwithstanding some inevitable rough edges.
 Since this is the only recording of Thalassa of any kind at all, I offer it here for general interest.
 It is antiquated, reel-to-reel stuff, edited with razor blades and all, and the sound quality is uncomfortably percussive and immediate in the many loud passages.